shubhgupta2510/PatternAnalysis-2025/recognition/VQVAE_HipMRI_Study_Shubh_Gupta_s47019070/README.md

 ```bash
 python predict.py
 ```
-This loads the best saved model and evaluates it on the test set, generating reconstruction visualizations and computing metrics.
+This loads the best saved model and evaluates it on the test set, generating reconstruction visualisations and computing metrics.

 **Note**: Ensure that the data paths in `dataset.py` point to the correct location of the CSIRO HipMRI dataset files.